tavurth/godot-simple-state/Readme.md

 `args` can be `String` `Array` or `undefined`

-When array is used, the arguments will be spread over the function parameters.
+When an arg is passed, the argument will be pushed to the `_state_enter` function.

 ```gdscript
 StateMachine.goto("attack")